nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Create method in Node prototype for computing the number of text characters in the node.
-(For elements with no children, this is 1.
-For elements with children, it is the sum of the values for the children.)
     * Create a Node prototype method for splitting the node after the character with a given index, and returning the two nodes before and after the split.
 (Or it can return `[A,null]` if